Researchers have dubbed the third Monday of January every year as Blue Monday. Today…

 Top 10 pet peeve = listed work experience without time-frames.
 Be precise; always have a month and a year on all periods of occupation, whether work experience or study.

-Unfortunately, if you don’t specify that you’ve been travelling the world, or taking care of your young children, we’re going to presume you’ve been idle…which doesn’t bode well for your work ethic as a potential candidate.
-This also means keeping your CV up to date.
-A given, but a golden rule that many people forget.
+Unfortunately, if you don’t specify that you’ve been travelling the world, or taking care of your young children, employers will assume you’ve been idle so this means to maximise your CV success make sure it is up to date.

 Unless your long distant job experience is directly relevant to the role you’re applying for, don’t go into detail.
-We suggest you have a main description about your current position, or longest employment, then briefly highlight the main points of the last 15 years (max!).
-Prior to that, just list any work experience with their relevant dates.
-If we want to know details, we’ll ask!
+We suggest you have a main description about your current position or longest employment, then briefly highlight the main points.

 First and foremost, make sure you check your spelling & grammar!
 You want to show employers that you’re an articulated candidate…typos aren’t conducive to that.